Qionn/Hyper/README.md

 # Hyper

-Hyper is a C++ toolkit designed for game development.
-It provides a comprehensive set of tools to build games from scratch.
-Whether you are a seasoned game developer or just starting out, Hyper makes it easy to create high-quality games that run on a variety of platforms.
+Hyper is my final exam project for Programming 4.
+It's a game engine I built to learn about game development.
+It's beginner-friendly and allows me to create small games. it is a valuable experience that enhances my game development skills.

 ## Examples